DRF-TARPA1/ADExplorer/README.md

 Filtering an AD Listing and write CSV file

 # Usage
-Extract in a text file any AD User group with an application like ADExplorer and put it in .data directory
+Extract in a text file any AD User Group with an application like ADExplorer and put it in .data directory, adjust input filename in the script.